 Income tax is levied on taxable income, which is calculated as assessable income less allowable deductions.
-Gross tax on taxable income is reduced by tax offsets, to arrive at net tax payable or refundable.
+Gross tax on taxable income is reduced by tax offsets and credits, to arrive at net tax payable or refundable.

 The Australian Taxation Office (ATO) publishes lists of assessable income, allowable deductions and tax offsets for individuals.
 Sole traders declare business income in their individual income tax return, they are not required to complete a separate return for their business.
 Tax on individuals is charged at marginal rates.
 You can use the tax tables to determine how much you are taxed.